Canon 1100D vs 5D Mark III

 Studio photographers will appreciate that the Canon 5D Mark III (unlike the 1100D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1100D and the 5D Mark III have been discontinued, but can regularly be found used on eBay.
 The 1100D was replaced by the Canon 1200D, while the 5D Mark III was followed by the Canon 5D Mark IV.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 1100D vs 5D Mark III